The Rugby Championship: Expansion

 In November 2007, the IRB held a conference on the future worldwide growth of the sport, with the status of Los Pumas a key topic of discussion.
 The most important decision made at the conference, with regard to the Tri Nations, was the agreement of the UAR to establish a professional rugby structure between 2008 and 2012, at which time Argentina would be "fully integrated into the Southern top-flight Rugby playing structure."
 At the time of the IRB conference, the UAR had already scheduled a special meeting for 28 December 2007 to amend its constitution to allow players to be paid.
 Shortly after the IRB conference, New Zealand Rugby Union deputy chief executive Steve Tew expressed doubts that, within ten years, a professional domestic competition in Argentina would be sufficiently viable to retain elite players in South America despite all the good intentions and funding of the IRB.
 The aforementioned UAR meeting did not result in the formation of a professional league.
 The 23 provincial delegates voted unanimously to keep their domestic league amateur, but approved a plan to centrally contract the Pumas selection pool to the UAR as professionals.
 In February 2009, the UAR announced that under a plan supervised and financed by the IRB, it had contracted 31 local players, who will each receive 2,300 Argentine pesos (US$655/£452) per month.
 The eventual goal is for these players to form the core of a future Pumas selection pool.

-Argentina officially joined The Rugby Championship in a meeting in Buenos Aires on 23 November 2011.
+Argentina officially joined the Rugby Championship in a meeting in Buenos Aires on 23 November 2011.

-Japan have been in talks with joining the competition for years, as they seek to face better opponents.
-They previously played in the Asia Rugby Championship which they dominated in for many years, facing lower competition.
-Fiji have also been mentioned as another potential candidate to join the competition, as they tend to be the better performing tier 2 country.
-Along with Fiji and Japan, Samoa and Tonga, other smaller potentials to join, compete in the annual World Rugby Pacific Nations Cup.

-On 5 October 2023, Flying Fijians head coach Simon Raiwalui confirmed that there were ongoing discussions of Fiji being part of the competition after the 2023 Rugby World Cup.
-He mentioned the need of results, rankings and administrative structures for admission into Rugby Championship.
+Japan have been in talks to join the competition since at least 2021.
+They previously played in the Asia Rugby Championship (ARC), for which they dominated; winning the competition 25 times in 30 editions.
+Fiji have also been mentioned as another potential candidate to join the competition.
+Potential expansion to Fiji took a significant step following the 2023 Rugby World Cup.
+Head Coach Simon Raiwalui confirmed in October 2023 that there were ongoing discussions of Fiji entering the Rugby Championship, and cited the need of results, rankings and administrative structures for admission into the competition.

-In 2025, World Rugby announced the World Rugby Nations Championship.
-The new tournament will include teams from the Six Nations, the Rugby Championship, and both Fiji and Japan.
-The tournament consists of two groups of six, with Fiji and Japan competing among the other teams in the Rugby Championship.